Police: Suspect in deputy's death holding hostage in New Orleans suburb

 Associated Press Writer

-RIVER RIDGE, Louisiana- Dozens of heavily armed police officers swarmed a suburban New Orleans neighborhood Friday where a man suspected of killing of a sheriff's deputy was holding an elderly resident hostage, authorities said."They're trying to negotiate with him at this time to see if they can work something out," state police Trooper Joey Piglia said.
+RIVER RIDGE, Louisiana- Dozens of heavily armed police officers swarmed a suburban New Orleans neighborhood Friday where a man suspected of killing of a sheriff's deputy was holding an elderly resident hostage, authorities said.

 The suspect was identified by police as John Lee Cheek, 31, who is wanted on theft warrants in Harris County, Texas.